 Sandbanks Ferry

-The most direct route from Poole to the starting point is to cross the mouth of Poole Harbour on the Sandbanks Ferry – the first of around 14 ferry trips which make up this coastal extravaganza.
-This short, 10 minute journey brings you to the Isle of Purbeck, which isn’t really an island, but a peninsula surrounded by marsh.
+The most direct route from Bournemouth to the starting point is to cross the mouth of Poole Harbour on the Sandbanks Ferry – the first of around 14 ferry trips which make up this coastal extravaganza.
+The short, 10 minute journey brings you to the Isle of Purbeck, which isn’t really an island, but a peninsula surrounded by marsh.

 I opted to take the 50 Breezer Bus, which runs along the coast from Bournemouth to Swanage via the ferry.
 I alight at Shell Bay Ferry, where a useful sign tells me that I am 630 miles from Minehead.